Optimizing Buyer Personas for Property Management Marketing

 What Do Persona Interviews Entail?

-- Conducting persona interviews means learning more about your current customers and prospects to document ideals for your target audience.
+Conducting persona interviews means learning more about your current customers and prospects to document ideas (and ideals) for your target audience.

 1. Start With Your Current Customers